saicharan637/Facial-Recognition-for-Visually-Impaired/README.md

+A wearable and portable prototype that can be worn and carried around with ease was designed to help the Visually Impaired people recognize the faces of known people in their presence.
+This prototype has an embedded Raspberry Pi and uses a Pi camera which aids the user by detecting, capturing, and recognizing faces through several techniques and then providing an output in the form of an audio message.

 # facenet-face-recognition

 This repository contains a demonstration of face recognition using the FaceNet network (https://arxiv.org/pdf/1503.03832.pdf) and a webcam.
 Our implementation feeds frames from the webcam to the network to determine whether or not the frame contains an individual we recognize.